-Described as having a voice that "...resonates authority," Cody Müller, Bass, has been thrilling audiences for over a decade with his rich vocal timbre and compelling stage presence.
+Described as having "a voice that could shake the rafters," and which "...resonates authority," Cody Müller, Bass, has been thrilling audiences for over a decade with his rich vocal timbre and compelling stage presence.
 His career so far has spanned the American states, Canada, and Mexico, performing for over 28,000 people in the spring of 2018 alone.
-A current Resident artist at the prestigious Academy of Vocal Arts in Philadelphia, Müller works with the industry's best and brightest performing on stages across the greater Philadelphia region.
+His work on stage spans all genres and his comedic work has been touted as being "...played to the hilt."

 Müller's lifelong passion is commissioning works specifically written for the young bass voice.
 He has sung the works of Patrick Dunnevant and Cortlandt Matthews, and is always looking for new composers to join him in this effort.

 An avid choral musician, Müller has performed with various professional ensembles including William Weinert's VOICES in Rochester, NY, David Schelat's Master Singers of Wilmington, Delaware, and is currently employed by the Taylor Festival Choir in Charleston, South Carolina.